chrisjonesdesign85/Learning-Notes/hacking-notes.md

 ```

 - ## Enumeration ##
 Probably the first command you want to run is 'id'.
 This will tell you your username, and what groups you belong to.
 This is useful information to know for later enumeration.
+We should also check the 'history' command and the user history files to see if anything important has been run that can clue us in (or even passwords entered on the command line).

 ### *Find Command:* ###
 Once we know our username, user id, and group names and ids, we can begin enumeration with the find command.